guardian/dotcom-rendering/README.md

 npm run watch
 ```

-View in a browser at http://localhost:8080
+View in a browser at http://localhost:8080 (standard port for [webpack-dev-server](https://webpack.js.org/configuration/dev-server/#devserverport))

 _**Note**: You will need to refresh the page to see any changes you make to the server code.
 Any changes to client code should reload automatically._